smoke-wolf/GitHub-Package-Manager/TOS.md

 ### Opting Out

 While analytics data helps us improve GHPM, we respect your privacy.
-You have the option to opt-out of analytics data collection.
-You can refer to the [WALKTHROUGH](https://github.com/smoke-wolf/GitHub-Package-Manager/wiki/Walkthrough-%E2%80%90Everything-about-GHPM#walk-through) for instructions on how to control data collection settings.
+You have the option to opt out of analytics and error logging methods and means.
+This choice can be changed whenever.
+It is, however, required in the TOS of the official release that Login and Download data will be collected as it is directly relevant to the base functionality of the app.
+First use information is also built on the GHPM Account Framework or (AF).
+The AF requires Username and Password authentication with additional requirements of an email for strict security reasons.

 ### Changes to this Policy